alebuo/alebuo/README.md

 ## ¡Hi! 👋

 I'm a passionate developer with expertise in Python, TensorFlow, Kotlin, PHP, SQL, and more.
-I specialize in server management and website optimization.
 Currently working on private projects to push my limits in software development.

 📓 Blog: (https://clickblog.ar/)